nafiblu/public_html/README.md

 Todo:

-- Find out how to include common HTML code into pages so I don't have copy and paste across files constantly.
+- Create template for items in project list
+- Write about current projects
+- Figure out how to configure make4ht
+- Create satisfying theme/layout